API Reverse Engineering and Web Scraping

 Concurrency

-The following code illustrates a stripped-down, extremely fragile, yet simple solution to efficiently make network requests and write data to disk asynchronously.
+The following simplified code illustrates a simple solution to efficiently make network requests and write data to disk.

 Key characteristics:

-• An exponential backoff strategy to handle rate limits and network errors.
+- Exp. backoff + jitter strategy to handle rate limits and network errors.

-• An async file I/O library to ensure writes to disk are non-blocking.
+- Async file I/O to ensure writes to disk are non-blocking for large files.

-• All functions are asynchronous and yield generators of partially applied functions where applicable.
+- All functions are asynchronous and yield generators where applicable.

-• A more efficient event loop is used via the uvloop library.
+- A more efficient event loop is used via the

 import asyncio